juananime/react-native-audiowaveform/README.md

 # react-native-audiowaveform
 React Native component for visuaization of audio files waveform.
 Very early stage, will add more conisfiguration options and styles eventually.
-Regarding Android is ready with basic funtionalities, performance needs to get improved.
+Regarding Android is ready with rendrization of the waveform and audio playback.
-It's bveing implemented an adaptation of the RingAndroid audio libraries, but those need much performance improvement, working on it...
+It's been implemented an adaptation of the ringdroid audio libraries, but those need much performance improvement, working on it...